SEO silos are your best startup marketing weapon in the fight against online anonymity.

-Proper silo architecture and design makes finding content easier encourages audiences to be more engaged and spend extra time on-site.
+Proper silo architecture and design along with other solid SEO web design principles makes finding content easier and encourages audiences to be more engaged and spend extra time on-site.

 The Importance of Content Silos for SEO

-Aside from improving the user experience, there are some significant SEO benefits to be gained from a properly structured website.
+Aside from improving the user experience, there are some significant SEO benefits to be gained from proper website silo architecture.